Lumavate-Team/documentation/docs/6-CLI.rst

      :widths: 10 20

      * - ``--env-name "STRING"``
-       - What you want the environment to be called in the CLI.
+       - What you want to call the environment.
+The name will only appear in the CLI.
      * - ``--app "LINK"``
-       - The domain where the studio and command centers you wish to work with are located.
+       - The domain where the studio and command centers you want to work with are located.
      * - ``--token "LINK"``
        - A value the platform produces to authenticate the environment.
      * - ``--audience "LINK"``
-       - Auth value provided by the platform required by the platform to find the environment.
+       - Auth value used to identify the environment provided by the platform.
      * - ``--client-id "ID"``
        - The user’s ID provided by the platform.
 The environment will have access to the same studios and command centers as the user whose ID was used.
 This must match the client secret for the environment to be created.
      * - ``--client-secret "SECRET"``